hungptit/ioutils/README.md

 # Introduction #

-I need reusable and fast file search algorithms that can be used in my projects and none of existing C/C++ libraries can fit for my need.
+ioutils is a small and very fast file system library for Linux and Unix environments.

 # Features #